 The purpose of the Indexed Tuition Program is to support the access and the economic diversity of The San Francisco School.
 For this reason, not every student is charged the same tuition.

-Families that apply and qualify for reduced tuition pay a tuition level that takes into consideration what they are able to afford, based on a complex calculation done through the School and Student Service (SSS), a financial service of the National Association for Independent Schools.
+Families that apply and qualify for reduced tuition pay a tuition level that takes into consideration what they are able to afford, based on a complex calculation done through the Clarity, a financial service.
 The School considers this calculation together with each family’s special circumstances and available funds (almost $1.1 million this year).
-Through this program, the 2017-2018 tuition has been indexed to a minimum of $3,000 and a maximum of $29,400 and $31,400 (PS/Elementary and Middle school respectively).
-This year 28% of our students pay tuitions that are below the maximum.
+This year 26% of our students pay tuitions that are below the maximum.

 Once a student is awarded an “indexed tuition,” the School is committed to continuing to set their tuition at a level that reflects their family’s calculated ability to pay.
 Indexed Tuition decisions are based on the following policies.

-The School and Student Service (SSS) methodology is used as a guide in determining the parental contribution to tuition.
+The Clarity methodology is used as a guide in determining the parent/guardian contribution to tuition.